yijie086/lAgerPhi/README.md

    write out events that fit the reconstruction requirements.

 ### Generator configuration
-The main appeal of `lAger` lies into the flexibility of the generator as it is split in smaller sub-generators that can be mixed and matched together to form a very powerful generation tool.
+The main appeal of `lager` lies into the flexibility of the generator as it is split in smaller sub-generators that can be mixed and matched together to form a very powerful generation tool.
 Below you can see the generator setup for a solid-ep simulation performed for the SoLID pCDR document.